November 30th

 Meaning of the subhAShita:

-A woman brimming with good character, a creeper filled with blooms, and a speech overflowing with purpose; who else does prosperity turn to?
+A woman brimming with good character, a creeper filled with blooms, and a speech overflowing with purpose—who else does prosperity turn to?!

 Commentary:

-Prosperity automatically comes where there is value.
+Prosperity automatically appears where there is value.

 In a place where these characteristics are present, prosperity will have no means to resist.
 Prosperity always offers itself to such people.

+To beget prosperity, one must deserve prosperity.
 Live purposeful lives to be prosperous!

 pada vigrahaH: